-I stumbled upon this and re-watched it again just for old time’s sake.
-Honestly, I used to think this series was average when I first watch it.
+I stumbled upon this and rewatched it again just for old time’s sake.
+Honestly, I used to think this series was average when I first watched it.
 But the second time around, it seemed to be extremely awesome.
-Maybe it was due to the fact that I’ve stumbled across numerous beyond terrible serials recently so this one seemed superior to the recent ones for some reason.
+Maybe it was due to the fact that I’d stumbled across numerous beyond terrible series recently so this one seemed superior to the recent ones for some reason.

 Some facts to straighten out matters before I get started:

 - Patrick Tam as Lai Bo Yee.
-For what it matters, I DO NOT think it is fair to blame Patrick for looking morbid OR seemed to be such a pessimist at times.
+For what mattered, I DID NOT think it was fair to blame Patrick for looking morbid OR seemed to be such a pessimist at times.
 It wasn’t his fault BUT the script was made out that way, considering how the character was young and inexperienced.
-He had not reach the point of enlightenment yet SO it should not be hold against him for not delivering.
+He had not reached the point of enlightenment yet SO it should not be held against him for not delivering.
 Patrick did his part in portraying the character and I thought he did wonderful with letting us see Bo Yee’s emotional state throughout the trials and events he encountered.
 Michael Miu’s version was more of a comedy and this one was on a serious level.
-(I love Michael’s version too BUT I thought I should point it out and do not think anyone should be so hard on Patrick for that matter.)
+(I loved Michael’s version too BUT I thought I should point it out and do not think anyone should be so hard on Patrick for that matter.)

-- Noel Leung as Fong Ching Mui.
-Ching Mui, like her father, is very straight-forward and have a very sharp tongue at times.
+- Noelle Leung as Fong Ching Mui.
+Ching Mui, like her father, was very straightforward and had a very sharp tongue at times.
 YET what was admirable and probably likable about her character was just that.
 Everyone knew what she was thinking about and would not be led astray by her beliefs and opinions about things.
-Noel carried her character through and that was what I expected, nothing less.
+Noelle carried her character through and that was what I expected, nothing less.

 - Josephine Lam as Yuen Ngan Fung.
-I did not realize how much I like her character until this re-watch.
-I barely remember some plots revolving her character but did not realize it was that great and complex.
+I did not realize how much I liked her character until this re-watch.
+I barely remembered some plots revolving her character but did not realize it was that great and complex.
 She looked great as a princess and was up to the part.

 - Wu Yuet San as General Yeung.
-I think this must be his best role (or so that I’ve seen–might change my mind later when I hunt deeper into past serials though).
-He has a better image in here and also the best character though was stubborn and bitter at first.
-BUT really don’t blame him, considering the times and things that were happening around them.
+I think this must be his best role (or so that I’d seen–might change my mind later when I hunt deeper into past series though).
+He had a better image in here and also the best character though was stubborn and bitter at first.
+BUT I really didn’t blame him, considering the times and things that were happening around them.
 A memorable character in his own right aside the others.
 I was so scared that he was going to get killed by Timmy’s character since I didn’t remember as much.
 Luckily, he survived and managed to get in some actions at the end as well.

 - Flower in the Mist by Chris Wong.
-At first I thought it was sang by Patrick–though I had no idea why I had that feeling BUT lucky I found out who and found this guy’s voice really warm and addicting to listen to.
+At first, I thought it was sung by Patrick–though I had no idea why I had that feeling, lucky I found out who and found this guy’s voice really warm and addicting to listen to.
 Really nice song for this series.
 (And somehow TVB had taken advantage of another good song again.)
-Need a sample?
-Try here.

 - The fact that Bo Yee chose Ngan Fung over Chiu Yung.
 Honestly, I found it interesting.
 But it wasn’t surprising since though both knew martial arts and were stubborn in their own rights BUT I found Ngan Fung more lovable and likable.
 Ngan Fung was someone who loved her country and looked at the bigger picture more than just being a nagging person like how Chiu Yung was.
 Bo Yee fell into making the decision about marrying both girls at one time or another YET he found himself attracted to Ngan Fung for various reasons.

 - Elizabeth Lee as Princess of Song aka Chiu Yung.
-I do not know IF the make-up team did not do her justice OR if she does not look good in ancient series but I did not see her elegance or grace as the princess.
+I wasn’t sure IF the makeup team did not do her justice OR if she didn’t look good in ancient series but I did not see her elegance or grace as the princess.
 And she seemed quite uncomfortable in those attires as well.
 Maybe that was why her portrayal was all right or seemed reluctant.

 - Gordon Liu as General Yue Fei.
 I did not mean that I don’t like Yue Fei, but Gordon Liu as him.
 Perhaps I’m biased since I prefer Norman Tsui as Yue Fei.
-Norman looks more or exude a closer image to that of Yue Fei (or what was often believed to be that of the characteristics of Yue Fei).
-AND while we’re at it, why was Yue Fei so dumb?
-I knew he was just an obedient person AND how he was being loyal to his emperor BUT that emperor was so dumb, listening to the wrong people and only cared for himeslf.
+Norman looked more or exuded a closer image to that of Yue Fei (or what was often believed to be that of the characteristics of Yue Fei).
+AND while we were at it, why was Yue Fei so dumb?
+I knew he was just an obedient person AND how he was being loyal to his emperor BUT that emperor was so dumb, listening to the wrong people and only cared for himself.
 Why sacrifice for him?

 A must watch or no?
 Depends on what your idea of a good series is.